 Why is this important?

-- Disabled students who do not receive Disabled Students' Allowance are more likely to discontinue their studies than non-disabled students.
+- Disabled students who do not receive Disabled Students' Allowances are more likely to discontinue their studies than non-disabled students.

 - Data shows that a slightly higher proportion of non-disabled students get better academic results than disabled students.

 - Disabled graduates are also less likely to find a job or a permanent role

 - According to a study in 2017, two thirds of those in the study with a declared mental health condition thought about dropping out of higher education.
 This compares with one third of those who did not have a declared mental health condition.

 We encourage providers to consider different disabilities and the challenges posed by these disabilities when developing support for disabled learners.
 For example, students with different impairments, and within different impairments, will require different tailored support to address the barriers facing them.

 We expect providers to collect data on gaps based on impairment type and to engage with the sub-groups concerned when developing their access and participation plan.
 Data collection should also include gaps across the student lifecycle, including access, continuation, attainment and progression.